PatrickL546/PixivUtil2-batch-plus-plus/README.md

 # Usage
  - Go to `!Scripts` folder
  - Set up `config.ini`, or you can replace it with your own `config.ini`
- - I recommend to use these settings
+ - I recommend using these settings
 ```
 useList = True
 ```